 The Luzon Strait (LS), located between the island of Taiwan and Luzon Island, is an important gap for particle and energy exchange between the South China Sea (SCS) and Northwest Pacific (NWP).
 The topography around the LS is very complicated.
 The LS is composed of three straits from north to south: Bashi Strait, Balintang Strait, and Babuyan Strait.
-The Batanes Islands and Babuyan Islands are located in these straits (Figure 1).
-This complex topography leads to the generation and aggregation of a large number of mesoscale eddies, which then play an important role in the dynamic ocean process around the LS (Liu et al., 2012; Lu and Liu, 2013; Sun et al., 2016a; Sun et al., 2020).
+The Batanes Islands and Babuyan Islands are located in these straits (Fig. 1).
+This complex topography leads to the generation and aggregation of a large number of mesoscale eddies, which then play an important role in the dynamic ocean process around the LS (Liu et al., 2012; Lu and Liu, 2013; Sun et al., 2016a, 2020).

-Mesoscale eddies interaction is an important focus of previous studies on mesoscale eddies in the LS.
+Mesoscale eddy interaction is an important focus of previous studies on mesoscale eddies in the LS.
 Jing and Li (2003) used satellite remote-sensing observation data to discover a cyclonic mesoscale cold eddy around Lanyu Island to the northeast of the LS.
 They pointed out that the formation of the Lanyu cold eddy was the result of the joint action of the meandering Kuroshio overshooting and conservation of the potential vorticity.
-Sun et al. (2016b) believed that the formation of the Lanyu cold eddy was a process of eddies-eddies interaction.
-They used satellite observation data and composition analysis to study the Lanyu cold-eddy phenomenon, and pointed out that the combined action of the Kuroshio loop (cyclonic circulation) and an AE from the NWP led to the formation of the Lanyu cold eddy.
-Based on satellite observation data, in situ observation data and numerical modelling data, Zhang et al. (2017) studied mesoscale eddies-eddies interaction to the northwest of the LS.
-They analyzed the energy budget of the Kuroshio invading the SCS, and determined that the northern branch of the anti-cyclonic circulation caused by the Kuroshio loop had a large horizontal shear stress and thus led to the formation of a CE southwest of Taiwan Island through the barotropic instability.
+Sun et al. (2016b) believed that the formation of the Lanyu cold eddy was a process of eddy-eddy interaction.
+They used satellite observation data and composition analysis to study the Lanyu cold-eddy phenomenon, and pointed out that the combined action of the Kuroshio loop (cyclonic circulation) and an AE from the NWP leading to the formation of the Lanyu cold eddy.
+Based on satellite observation data, in situ observation data and numerical modeling data, Zhang et al. (2017) studied mesoscale eddyeddy interaction to the northwest of the LS.
+They analyzed the energy budget of the Kuroshio invading the SCS, and determined that the northern branch of the anti-cyclonic circulation caused by the Kuroshio loop had a large horizontal